livingdocsIO/documentation/concepts/document-migrations/migrations.md

 2. Accepting the migration

 The option "Creates and prepares a migration" allows you to start a new migration.
 You can either choose:

-- a simple version bump which bumps the design version in all your documents to a new design version without affecting the structure of the documents
+- Standard Migration: It searches and executes any automatic migration that fits your current migration.
+If none fits, it executes a simple version bump which bumps the design version in all your documents to a new design version without affecting the structure of the documents
-- or select a migration script from the filesystem to tell the Livingdocs how to migrate your documents (the next section will show some examples for such scripts), to select, type in a file path relative to your root directory, e.g. `app/data-migrations/your_migration.js`
+- Manual Migration: Select a migration script from the filesystem to tell the Livingdocs how to migrate your documents (the next section will show some examples for such scripts), to select, type in a file path relative to your root directory, e.g. `app/data-migrations/your_migration.js`

 Once you created a migration, it will run for all your documents.
 In the case of a migration script it will also generate a report for you that lists possible errors that were encountered with your script.
 (For a version bump there is no report, since errors are impossible).
 You can view this report by selecting the option "Show migration report".